 Advertising is a unique, crazy, fun and adventurous business.
 It’s exciting but at the same time, it can be stressful and competitive.
 It’s also possible to have a love hate relationship with it at times.
 Can you relate?

 I experienced all of this first hand during my 30+ years at blue-chip agencies in NY, LA, Chicago, Dallas and Phoenix.
-When I moved to Cabo San Lucas two years ago, I thought I was “retiring” and moving to paradise.
+When I moved to Cabo San Lucas in 2017, I thought I was “retiring” and moving to paradise.
 But I missed what I loved most about my career in advertising – coaching and mentoring people who want to grow, learn and make an impact.
 So I founded bloom mentoring which allows me the opportunity to teach, develop and help others grow to their fullest potential as leaders.
 We moved back to the States in 2022 where I continue to work with both leaders and aspiring leaders from agencies across the country.

 The roots of bloom

-So I started bloom mentoring.
+bloom mentoring is my passion business.
 Yes, the name comes from my last name, but it’s also what I’m passionate about doing – helping talent in this business bloom.
 Advertising is an industry where the greatest asset of an agency is the people who go up and down in the elevator every morning and every evening.

 Not only did I miss working with high achieving talent, but I saw a need.
 During my early years in advertising, I often wished I had a person who I could go to for advice and input – someone other than my boss.
 Don’t get me wrong, I had some amazing bosses, but I didn’t feel it was always easy to approach them with questions that may show my vulnerability or lack of experience in a given area.